straz/artificialtrust/_articles/assholes.md

   * they are supported by enablers who provide what they need
   * they tempt others to join them

-Protecting ourselvs requires different tactics than those used to stop ordinary diseases and ordinary criminals.
+Protecting ourselves requires different tactics than those used to stop ordinary diseases and ordinary criminals.